ninadkhire/ninadkhire.github.io/qp360_privacy.md

-# Privacy Policy for Quick Percent Calculator app
+# Privacy Policy for Quick Percentage Plus app

 In order to keep the app free to download, we show minimal advertisements through the app.